joravkumar/GCTranscriptionConnector-Google/README.md

   - **Translation (Optional):** Uses Google Gemini with structured output to ensure only the translated text is returned.
 This step is performed only if `customConfig.enableTranslation` is set to true in the open message.

 - **Rate Limiting:**
-  - Implements a custom rate limiter to prevent exceeding Genesys Cloud's messaging rate limits.
+  - Implements a custom rate limiter to prevent exceeding GC AudioHook's messaging rate limits.
   - Defined in `rate_limiter.py`.

 - **Environment Configuration:**